Ayokunle10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Save current state of directory- > Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 9. No more javascript- > Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 10. Don't just count your directories, make your directories count- > Write a script that counts the number of directories and sub-directories in the current directory.
+22. DJ Cut Killer- > Write a script that displays all users and their home directories, sorted by users.